Wild-Siena/google-maps-bundle/README.md

-Google Maps Bundle
+Symfony Google Maps Bundle
 ==================
-With this bundle you can render and integrate GoogleMaps in your symfony project.
+With this symfony bundle you can render GoogleMaps in your symfony webapp.

 Requirements
 ============

-You need @hotwired/stimulus to use this bundle.
+PHP 8.1 or higher

-You can install symfony/stimulus-bundle.
+Symfony 6.4 or higher

 Installation
 ============